ib-babs/talk-IT/README.md

 - **Post** - User can make a post of any length of word and add a maximum of 10 images of any type[Optional].
 The Images to be added are limited to 10 as a result of a memory space allocated for my free account on the website "[pythonanywhere](https://www.pythonanywhere.com)" I deployed this application to.
 It is 500mb and about 200mb has been used up.
 The image(s) added will be compressed to the size of 1000 x 1000 which will reduce the memory size of those/that image(s) before storing them in the folder specified on the server.

-- **Comment** - As it is a tradition on every social platform to have a comment section. **TalkIT** adopted the same culture.
+- **Comment** - As it is a tradition of every social platform to have a comment section integrated. **TalkIT** adopted the same culture.
 User can make comment under the post authored by another user or even the user him/herself.

 - **Reply** - Give a reply to the comment made by the commenter.
 This creates a thread.
 It's universally known that once the post is deleted, all of its relations are deleted as well therefore, once a comment is deleted, the replies go with it.